How Traveling/Backpacking Can Boost Your Social Skills

 - Look into buying train/bus passes ahead of time.
 Like with plane tickets, there's a lots of options which can swamp your brain.
 And it will all depend on whether you want a strict schedule or flexibility.
 The same could be said of internal flights.

-- If you're going to work while you're there, are you going to try and pick up jobs as you go, or plan to be at a certain place at a certain time to get a certain job?
+- If you're going to work while you're there, are you going to try to pick up jobs as you go, or plan to be at a certain place at a certain time to get a certain job?

 Get your supplies